 -

 Complete pet projects exist.
-Some go all out with “catios,” built-in grooming stations, or hidden litter areas.
+Others invest heavily in “catios,” built-in grooming amenities, or concealed litter box spaces.

 -